microsoft/PowerApps-Samples/cds/orgsvc/C#/ExportRibbonDefinitions/README.md

 # Export ribbon definitions

 This sample shows how to export Ribbon definitions.
 It uses the [RetrieveApplicationRibbonRequest](https://docs.microsoft.com/dotnet/api/microsoft.crm.sdk.messages.retrieveapplicationribbonrequest?view=dynamics-general-ce-9) and [RetrieveEntityRibbonRequest](https://docs.microsoft.com/dotnet/api/microsoft.crm.sdk.messages.retrieveentityribbonrequest?view=dynamics-general-ce-9) messages.
-You can download the sample from [here](https://github.com/Microsoft/PowerApps-Samples/tree/master/cds/orgsvc/C%23/ExportImportDataMap).
+You can find the downloaded reibbon definitions in `ExportRibbonDefinitions\bin\Debug`.

 ## How to run this sample